 Is There Anything I Must Do In Order To Participate In The Housing Lottery?

 YES!
-Log onto MyWitt and click on “My Academics”, then click “Student Academic Information” and then click on "Registration Priority and Holds".
+Log onto MyWitt and click on “My Admin Stuff”, then click “Student Academic Information” and then click on "Registration Priority and Holds".
 If you have any type of hold/restriction, such as an unpaid balance on your student account, Dean of Students hold, library fine, etc., you must contact the appropriate office to lift the restriction/hold(s) before proceeding through housing lottery.
 You will not be allowed to proceed if any holds or restrictions exist and will prohibit your group from entering preferences.

 How/When Will I Know What My 2015-2016 Housing Assignment Is?